QuiltNotes Learning Center

 - Turn and topstitch

 Before you start preparations for making your Mondo Bag, take about 10 minutes to watch this video from Quiltsmart.
 It’s a very good overview of the process.

-- The interfacing used in the video is By Annie's Soft and Stable.
+The interfacing used in the video is By Annie’s Soft and Stable.
 As you saw in the video, it stands up on its own.
-You can choose that product if you like this in your bag.
+You can choose that product if you like your bag to stand up.
 I used Fusible Fleece which is available in various thicknesses.
 Be sure you are purchasing a fleece or interfacing that is fusible.
-Fusible means it has a heat activated adhesive on one side.
 Choose the thickness that you like best.

 For information on fusible fleece read the article, Fusible Fleece for Sewing and Quilting Projects .

 You will need instructions and interfacing panels to make a Mondo bag.